emilwojcik93/emilwojcik93/README.md

 <h2 align="left">Hi 👋!
 My name is Emil Wójcik and I'm a Senior Site Reliability Engineer from Gdańsk, Poland 🇵🇱.
 I work at Thomson Reuters, where I build resilient infrastructure, automate developer workflows, and lead internal learning on WSL, Git, and cloud tooling.
-I’m passionate about AI-powered DevOps, infrastructure and user-experience adjustment and simplifying.
-You’ll find me contributing to some minor changes in public code, writting docs and guidelines. 🚀</h2>
+I’m passionate about AI-powered DevOps, markdown-to-HTML converters, and crafting dotfiles for hybrid Windows/WSL environments.
+You’ll find me contributing to internal KBs, debugging with Copilot, and experimenting with Cursor IDE setups. 🚀</h2>

 ###